CIRCSE/Latin_Sentiment_Lexicons/README.md

 ### Papers
 Sprugnoli, R., Passarotti, M., Corbetta, D., & Peverelli, A. (2020).
 Creating, Evaluating and Extending Sentiment Lexicons for Latin.
 In Proceedings of the Twelfth International Conference on Language Resources and Evaluation (pp. 3071-3079).
 European Language Resources Association (ELRA). ([PDF])(https://www.aclweb.org/anthology/2020.lrec-1.376.pdf)

-For LatinAffectus, its modeling and linking:
+For *LatinAffectus*, its modeling and linking:
 Sprugnoli, R., Mambrini, F., Moretti, G., Passarotti, M. (2020).
 Towards the Modeling of Polarity in a Latin Knowledge Base.
 In Proceedings of the 3rd Workshop on Humanities in the Semantic Web (WHiSe III). ([PDF])(http://whise.cc/2020/papers/WHiSe_2020_paper_6.pdf)

 ### Dataset